Reviewed for medical accuracy by Dr. Jaggi Rao, MD, FRCPC Double board-certified dermatologist

-- Natural products don’t always produce the best results in acne care.
+Natural products don’t always produce the best results in acne care.

-- Some natural products reliably improve acne.
+Some natural products reliably improve acne.

-- Some natural products may or may not improve acne.
+Some natural products may or may not improve acne.

-- Some of the natural products most often used in acne skin care almost always irritate the skin and make acne worse.
+Some of the natural products most often used in acne skin care almost always irritate the skin and make acne worse.

 One way to treat acne is to stick to tried and true medically based skin therapy1.
 Doctors know they work because they give you enough of the medication that they are sure they are eradicating acne.
 The problem is that many of these treatments have severe side effects.

 The herbal remedy bloodroot, on the other hand, can eat a hole through they skin where it is used to “cleanse” a pimple.
 More than one herb enthusiast has been permanently scarred by trying to use bloodroot to get rid of a skin infection.

 There are natural treatments, however, that work quite well and that can do things that conventional medication cannot.
 Here are some of the most useful: